digirati-co-uk/digital-preservation-docs/rfcs/005-access-control.md

 ### Fedora

+Fedora will have 1 single, internal admin user.
+Only the S-API will know these credentials and will use them when writing to Fedora.
+All payloads will contain `fedora:lastModifiedBy` and/or `fedora:createdBy` as appropriate.

 The `access_token` provided to S-API will contain the identify of the caller as the [subject (`sub`)](https://www.rfc-editor.org/rfc/rfc7519#section-4.1.2) claim.
 This may be a human indirectly using the API via UI interactions, or a machine directly consuming the API.
 This identity needs to be accurately represented in the underlying OCFL document.

 Fedora supports a few different [authentication and authorization](https://wiki.lyrasis.org/display/FEDORA6x/Authentication+and+Authorization) mechanisms for access control.
-However we should conting to use "Fedora as a means to OCFL" as outlined in [RFC 001](./001-what-is-stored-in-fedora.md#fedora-as-a-means-to-ocfl).
+We should continue to use the approach of "Fedora as a means to OCFL" as outlined in [RFC 001](./001-what-is-stored-in-fedora.md#fedora-as-a-means-to-ocfl).
 With regards to access-control it means having all access-control logic contained within the S-API, with it enforcing access and indicating to Fedora which user carried out each action.

 This approach avoids Fedora managing an ever growing list of users as that concern is left to the S-API.
-The S-API uses administrator credentials when interacting with Fedora, by default Fedora has a set of 'server managed triples' (namely [fedora:created](https://fedora.info/definitions/v4/2016/10/18/repository#created), [fedora:createdBy](https://fedora.info/definitions/v4/2016/10/18/repository#createdBy), [fedora:lastModified](https://fedora.info/definitions/v4/2016/10/18/repository#lastModified) and [fedora:lastModifiedBy](https://fedora.info/definitions/v4/2016/10/18/repository#lastModifiedBy)) which are populated.
+The S-API uses administrator credentials when interacting with Fedora, by default Fedora has a set of 'server managed triples' (namely [fedora:created](https://fedora.info/definitions/v4/2016/10/18/repository#created), [fedora:createdBy](https://fedora.info/definitions/v4/2016/10/18/repository#createdBy), [fedora:lastModified](https://fedora.info/definitions/v4/2016/10/18/repository#lastModified) and [fedora:lastModifiedBy](https://fedora.info/definitions/v4/2016/10/18/repository#lastModifiedBy)) which are populated automatically.
 The `fedora:createdBy` and `fedora:lastModifiedBy` will default to the user making the request, e.g. `"fedoraAdmin"`.
-However we can [configure](https://wiki.lyrasis.org/display/FEDORA6x/Updating+Server+Managed+Triples) Fedora to allow us to modify these values by making a `text/turtle` request like:
+We will [configure](https://wiki.lyrasis.org/display/FEDORA6x/Updating+Server+Managed+Triples) Fedora to allow us to modify these values by making a `text/turtle` request like:

 ```
 PREFIX fedora: <http://fedora.info/definitions/v4/repository#>